AceOfNitwits/PS-AnchorAPI/README.md

 ⬜ Upload a file to a root

-## Navigation functions 📁
+## Navigation functions 📁🧪

 Yes.
 You can navigate the Anchor file system from the PowerShell command line!
 It's not a PSDrive.
 It's kind of like FTP.
+Ultimately, not all that practical, but an interesting distraction.

 ✅ apwd